Structure and Focus of the Technical Guidance

 This Circular requires familiarity with:

-- **[TG-0.1 General Introduction](/circulars/section-0/0-1-general-introduction)** – for the conceptual framework
+- **[TG-0.1 General Introduction to Ocean Accounts](/circulars/section-0/0-1-general-introduction)** -- for the conceptual framework

-- **[TG-0.2 Standards Overview](/circulars/section-0/0-2-standards-overview)** – for SEEA EA ecosystem condition methodology
+- **[TG-0.2 Overview of Relevant Statistical Standards](/circulars/section-0/0-2-standards-overview)** -- for SEEA EA ecosystem condition methodology

 Section 3: Guidance Material